zgulde/cods/docs/how-it-works.md

 ### Nginx

-- all config is "typical"
 - config for each site in `/etc/nginx/sites-available/site-name.tld`
 - symlinks in `sites-enabled`
-- static content served out of `/var/www/site-name.tld`
+- static content served out of `/srv/site-name.tld/public`
-- For java sites, will intercept any requests to `/uploads` and serve static files from `/var/www/site-name.tld/uploads`, otherwise will pass requests off to `localhost:8080`, where tomcat is listening
+- Will attempt to serve static content first, if not found
+    - the request will be passed to tomcat for a java site
+    - `404.html` in the webroot will be served
 - handles ssl connections when https is setup for a site (as opposed to having tomcat do this)